Bachelor of Science (BS) Degree with a Major in Chemistry

 Honors Research Program in Chemistry

-The Chemistry Honors Research Program is a suite of courses (CHEM 492/CHEM 493) offering the opportunity for a rigorous two-semester “capstone” individual research project in Chemistry.
+The Chemistry Honors Research Program is a suite of courses (CHEM 492/CHEM 493) offering the opportunity for a rigorous two semester “capstone” individual research project in Chemistry.
 This immersive program is intended to give students a first-hand experience of a career in research.
 Students interested in graduate school are strongly encouraged to apply.
-Students having completed previous independent research (as CHEM 391 and/or CHEM 491) in an off-campus laboratory in the Texas Medical Center are eligible to apply to perform honors research in that laboratory.
-The honors research courses (CHEM 492 and CHEM 493) function as a pair and must all be taken in the same academic year.
-Registration for CHEM 492 requires a commitment to register for CHEM 493.
+Students having completed previous independent research (as CHEM 391 and/or CHEM 491) in an on-campus laboratory or in an off-campus laboratory in the Texas Medical Center are eligible to apply to perform honors research in that laboratory.
+The honors research courses (CHEM 492 and CHEM 493) function as a pair and must all be taken in c Registration for CHEM 492 requires a commitment to register for CHEM 493.

 Students who complete the Chemistry Honors Research Program are given primary consideration for the Distinction in Research and Creative Work, a university honor for select undergraduates, carefully selected by the department and granted at commencement, which appears on the transcript and diploma.